GPT-4V with Emotion: A Zero-shot Benchmark for Generalized Emotion Recognition: Results and Discussion

-For visual sentiment analysis (see Table \ref{Table4}), GPT-4V outperforms supervised systems, indicating its strong capabilities in understanding emotions from visual content.
-However, GPT-4V performs poorly in micro-expression recognition (see Table \ref{Table5}), which indicates that GPT-4V is currently tailored for general domains.
-It is not suitable for areas that require specialized knowledge.
+Besides GPT-4V, we introduce two heuristic baselines: random guessing and majority guessing.
+For the former, we randomly select a label from candidate labels.
+For the latter, we choose the majority label as the prediction.
+For both baselines, we run experiments 10 times and report average results.

-Tables \ref{Table6}$\sim$\ref{Table7} show the gap between GPT-4V and supervised systems on video understanding.
-It is worth noting that since only three frames are sampled for each video, some key frames may be ignored, resulting in the limited performance.
-Notably, GPT-4V shows good results on CMU-MOSI.
-But there is still a gap for CH-SIMS and MER2023.
-The reason is that CMU-MOSI mainly emphasizes the lexical modality \cite{lian2022smin}, aligning well with GPT-4V's lexical understanding strengths.
+Table \ref{Table3} shows the results of visual sentiment analysis.
+We observe that GPT-4V outperforms supervised systems on most datasets.
+This superior performance can be attributed to its strong visual understanding ability, coupled with its reasoning capability, allowing GPT-4V to accurately infer the emotional states evoked by images.
+But for micro-expression recognition (see Table \ref{Table4}), GPT-4V exhibits poor performance, even worse than heuristic baselines.
+These results suggest that GPT-4V is designed for general-purpose domains (i.e., emotions that can be perceived by normal people).
+It is not well-suited for tasks that require professional knowledge like micro-expressions.

-\paragraph{Robustness to Color Space} In Table \ref{Table3}, GPT-4V performs slightly worse on CK+ and FERPlus.
-As both datasets have grayscale images, a reasonable hypothesis emerges: will GPT-4V performs worse when confronted with grayscale images?
-To explore this possibility, we convert all RGB images in RAF-DB to grayscale images and report results in Table \ref{Table8}.
-Interestingly, GPT-4V exhibits very similar performance across different color spaces.
-This resilience to color space changes suggests that GPT-4V is inherently robust in this regard.
-The performance gap on CK+ and FERPlus may be attributed to inconsistencies between these datasets and the training data used by GPT-4V for facial emotion recognition.
+Tables \ref{Table5}$\sim$\ref{Table8} present the results of tweet sentiment analysis, multimodal emotion recognition, facial emotion recognition, and dynamic facial emotion recognition, respectively.
+To process video data, we uniformly sample frames and feed these frames into GPT-4V sequentially.
+To reduce call costs, we sample up to three frames per video.
+Despite a performance gap still existing between GPT-4V and supervised systems, it is worth noting that GPT-4V can significantly outperform heuristic baselines, demonstrating its potential in emotion recognition.

-\paragraph{Temporal Understanding Ability} To reduce evaluation costs, we uniformly sample three frames for each video.
-In this section, we further investigate the influence of varying sampling numbers.
-As shown in Table \ref{Table9}, when the number of sampled frames is reduced from 3 to 2, a significant degradation in performance is observed.
-This highlights the importance of increasing the number of sampled frames in future work.
-Simultaneously, the improved performance associated with more sampled frames shows GPT-4V's ability to leverage temporal information within image sequences.
+In Table \ref{Table6}, we observe a larger performance gap between supervised systems and GPT-4V on MER-MULTI compared to CMU-MOSI and CH-SIMS.
+This can be attributed to the fact that supervised systems incorporate acoustic information, while GPT-4V does not support audio input.
+Given that audio is more crucial in MER-MULTI \cite{lian2024merbench}, GPT-4V loses more information in this dataset, leading to limited performance.